On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Theoretical motivation

 It is instructive to have a comparison with QED at this point.
 Many years of experimental study of paraxial light beam on matter has been able to distinguish the different manifestation of the spin and OAM of the beam from the radiation-pressure force (a measure of OAM) and the torque (a measure of spin) on the probed dipole particle~\cite{Bliokh:2014ara}.
 The separation of spin and OAM is based on the canonical energy-momentum tensor in the physical Coulomb gauge.
-As we learned before, this separation is frame dependent.
+As we learned before, this separation is frame-dependent.
 Since the light is always in the light-front frame, it is the natural frame to define the spin and OAM of the optical beam.
 Likewise, boosting the proton to the infinite momentum frame makes the gluons in the proton behave like the photons in the light beam.
 The transverse size of the proton, like the width of the light beam, admits the existence of OAM of the gluon in the proton.

-The recent analyses~\cite{deFlorian:2014yva,Nocera:2014gqa} of the high-statistics data from STAR~\cite{Djawotho:2013pga} and PHENIX~\cite{Adare:2014hsq} experiments at RHIC, as well as the data from SIDIS-experiments such as COMPASS (see~\cite{Adolph:2015cvj} and the references therein) showed evidence of non-zero gluon helicity in the proton, $\Delta g$ (see the Sec.~\ref{hel} for more details).
-For $Q^2=10$ GeV$^2$, the gluon helicity distribution $\Delta g(x,Q^2)$ is found to be positive and away from zero in the momentum fraction region $0.05\leq x$ {(specifically $0.05\leq x \leq0.2$, the region in which RHIC can determine $\Delta g(x)$ much better than the other regions)}.
-However, the results have very large uncertainty in the region $x\le 0.05$.
+Recently, the experimental evidence for non-zero gluon helicity in the proton $\Delta g$ was found, see the Sec.~\ref{hel} of this review for detailed discussion and references.
+These experimental results support the interest in theoretical calculations of gluon contributions to the proton spin.

 Following the suggestion of calculating $\Delta G$ on the lattice as discussed above, a lattice calculation is carried out with the local operator $\bm{S}_G = \int d^3 x\, Tr (\bm{E}\times \bm{A}_{phys})$, where $\bm{A}_{phys}$ transforms covariantly under the gauge transformation and satisfies the non-Abelian transverse condition, $\bm{D} \bm{A}_{phys} = 0$~\cite{Chen:2008ag}.
 Thus $\bm{S}_G$ is gauge invariant.
 It is shown on the lattice~\cite{Zhao:2015kca} that $A_{phys}^i$ is related to $A_{c}^i$ in the Coulomb gauge via the gauge transformation, i.e. $A_{phys}^{\mu}(x) = g_c (x) A_c^{\mu} g_c^{-1}(x) + \mathcal{O}(a)$, where $g_c$ is the gauge transformation which fixes the Coulomb gauge.
 As a result, the gluon spin operator